Hello Kolkata: Plot

 The film explores the relationship of 4 couples.
-Raima (Swastika Mukherjee), married to Pratik (Amitabha Bhattacharya), has reached a critical phase in her marriage because he, an alcoholic, tortures her with physical and mental violence.
-Pratik is a BPO manager and much though Raima tries to hold on because of their daughter, her patience has almost reached finishing point.
-Partha (Sudip Mukherjee), branch manager in an insurance firm, is married to Sheila (Sreelekha Mitra).
+Raima, married to Pratik, has reached a critical phase in her marriage because he, an alcoholic, tortures her with physical and mental violence.
+Pratik is a BPO manager and much though Raima tries to hold on because of their daughter, her patience is almost running out.
+Partha, branch manager in an insurance firm, is married to Sheila.
 While Partha places his corporate team under constant stress by reason of his ruthless ambitions, Sheila fails to cope with the reality of her inability to conceive.
-Anjali (Maitreyee Mitra), a BPO Team Leader working under Pratik, is about to marry Rahul (Indrajeet), an IT professional.
+Anjali, a BPO Team Leader working under Pratik, is about to marry Rahul (Indrajeet), an IT professional.
 Rahul's ambition is to reach the US for better prospects.
 His sudden decision to switch over to a job in Bangalore pushes the relationship to a crisis, driving the engagement to breaking point.
-Animesh (Rudranil Ghosh), an insurance executive in a private firm, always fails to reach his sales target.
-He fails to meet the rising financial demands his wife Geeta (Samapika Debnath) and son Nayan place on him.
+Animesh, an insurance executive in a private firm, always fails to reach his sales target.
+He fails to meet the rising financial demands his wife Geeta and son Nayan place on him.
 The family is headed towards a grave disaster until hope makes its presence felt at the end of the dark tunnel.